Raw Chocolate Tart

 Instructions

-- Prepare a 9-inch round tart tin with a removable base by lining with a piece of plastic wrap so it hangs over all sides by at least 1 inch.
+- Line a 9-in tart tin (removable base) with plastic wrap overhanging all sides by at least 1 in.

-- For the nut base: In a food processor, combine the Brazil nuts and walnuts and pulse a few times.
-Add the dates and figs and pulse again, until the mixture begins to come together.
-Add the cacao powder and coconut oil and pulse until well combined and the mixture sticks together when pressed between your fingers.
-Transfer the mixture to the prepared tart tin and press it onto the bottom and up the sides.
-Refrigerate for at least 30 minutes, until firm.
+- Nut base: Pulse Brazil nuts and walnuts in a food processor a few times.
+Add dates and figs; pulse until mixture starts to come together.
+Add cacao powder and coconut oil; pulse until it holds together when pressed.
+Press into prepared tin across bottom and up sides.
+Refrigerate at least 30 min until firm.

-- For the filling: Wipe the food processor clean.
-Add the avocados, maple syrup, coconut oil, almond butter, vanilla, cacao powder, and cinnamon.
-Blitz until smooth and fluffy.
-Transfer the mixture to the prepared tart base and smooth it out with the back of a spoon.
-Chill until firm, about 2 hours.
+- Filling: Wipe food processor clean.
+Blend avocados, maple syrup, coconut oil, almond butter, vanilla, cacao powder, and cinnamon until smooth and fluffy.
+Spread into tart base and smooth with the back of a spoon.
+Chill about 2 hr until firm.

-- Remove the tart from the fridge 30 minutes prior to serving.
-Remove from the tin and garnish with chocolate shavings.
+- Remove from fridge 30 min before serving.
+Unmold and garnish with chocolate shavings.

 Active Compounds